 Where to build

 login.mahuika.nesi.org.nz.
-Please be aware, that these login nodes are limited and shared resources.
-Please limit the amount of processes on these nodes (avoid
+Please be aware that these login nodes are limited and shared resources.
+Please limit the amount of processes on these nodes.
+For example, use

-make -j 5).
-Build processes requiring many CPU cores or long run times should be requested through a batch job submitted to Slurm, where you can also ask for a larger amount of compute resources to build your code.
+make -j.
+If you require many CPU cores or long run times for your build process, please request these resources through a batch job submitted to Slurm, where you can also ask for a larger amount of compute resources to build your code.

 Compilers and Toolchains

-Compilers of three different vendors are provided on Mahuika: Cray, GNU and Intel.
+Compilers produced by three different vendors are provided on Mahuika: Cray, GNU and Intel.

 The GNU and Intel compilers can be accessed by loading one of the toolchains:

-module load gimkl/2017a- the default toolchain, providing GNU compilers (version 5.4.0), Intel MPI and Intel MKL
+module load gimkl/2020a- the default toolchain, providing GNU compilers (version 9.2.0), Intel MPI and Intel MKL

 A large number of dependencies are built against these toolchains, so they are usually a good place to start when building your own software.
-However, if a different version of the compilers is required for some reason, then a compiler module can be loaded directly, instead of a toolchain.
+However, if for any reason you require a different version of one of these compilers, you can load a compiler module directly, instead of loading a toolchain.
 For example, the installed versions of the GNU compilers can be listed with the following command:

 module spider GCC